 Named after Governor James McDowell in 1858, McDowell County is located deep in the heart of coal country.
 The largest coal producing county in the world for many years, it fueled the steel industry and was responsible for the making of weapons and ships that won WWI and II.

-The County’s present day fame is the setting for “Rocket Boys”, a novel by Homer Hickam that traces the story of a few Coalwood boys whose innovations and aspirations in the art of rocket science gained the town national recognition.
+The county’s present day fame is the setting for “Rocket Boys,” a novel by Homer Hickam that traces the story of a few boys from Coalwood whose innovations and aspirations in the art of rocket science gained the town national recognition.

 The remote wilderness in this region offers renowned hunting opportunities.
 While many counties offer gun hunting during deer season, McDowell only permits bow hunting.
 Great Wildlife Experiences Await You!
 Call the McDowell County Commission for more information on the area, 304-436-8548.